 Another year for Bricker & Eckler means another year of giving back.
 It’s a birthday gift for all to enjoy.

-In preparing your application materials, please consider the following evaluation criteria:
+We consider the following evaluation criteria:

 - The project will have a genuine impact on a critical community need.